Emergency-Response-Demo/erdemo.io/architecture.md

   - **Middleware Products / Components:** JDG, AMQ Streams

-  - **Other Components:** None
+  - **Other Components:** (MapBox API)[https://www.mapbox.com]

 The Mission Service exposes an API for managing Missions, including getting a list of mission keys, getting a specific mission by key, clearing all missions and getting missions assigned to a specific responder.

-The Mission Service listens on Kafka to the topic-mission-command topic for details of new or updated missions being created.
-New Mission messages trigger a call to MapBox to generate the routes for a mission, using the responders location as a starting point, the victims location as a way point and the shelter location as the final destination.
-The mission details are then stored in JDG, to service API requests for Mission details.
+The Mission Service listens on Kafka to the topic-mission-command topic for details of new or updated missions being created (as per the: _CreateMissionCommand_ message).
+The mission service calls the route planner service to obtain the route using the responders location as a starting point, the victims location as a way point and the shelter location as the final destination.
+The Emergency Response application uses the MapBox API for this (https://www.mapbox.com).
+The route consists of a list of _MissionStep_ instances.
+The mission object (with MissionStep details) are then stored in JDG.

 The Mission Service sends updates to Kafka on the topic-mission-event topic in response to mission state change events such as when a mission